 Ideally, people should strive to keep their various cholesterol levels at:

 - LDL levels: 130 or below

 - Total cholesterol level: 200 or less

 It is not at all uncommon for individuals to be outside of the proper cholesterol level range shown above.
-Fortunately, there are many ways that a person can control their cholesterol levels through maintenance of a healthy diet, regular exercise, and possible medications to reduce the amount of cholesterol in their body.
+Fortunately, there are many ways that a person can control their cholesterol levels through the maintenance of a healthy diet, regular exercise, and possible medications to reduce the amount of cholesterol in their body.

 Symptoms of High Cholesterol

-There are few symptoms that specifically occur in those with high cholesterol.
+There are a few symptoms that specifically occur in those with high cholesterol.
 A large number of people with this condition will not even be aware of it until complications start to arise from blocked arteries, such as a heart attack or stroke.

 Causes and Risk Factors

 Even if an individual does not experience a concerning attack as a result of high cholesterol, they may already be predisposed to the condition if they: